exporo/sls-laravel-boilerplate/README.md

 **Deployment chain**
 A serverless plugin *./serverless_plugins/deploy-chain.js* automatically creates an EC2 key pair and stores it in the AWS Parameter Store.
+This plugin is still quite raw and the aws cli commands could generally be exchanged for the AWS SDK.
 After deployment, the following steps were performed:
 ```console
 exporo_sls:~$ serverless invoke -f artisan --data '{"cli":"migrate --force"}' --stage {stage} --aws-profile {profile}